jnozzi/cocoadev.com/markdown/ApplicationSupportFolder.md

 Many applications use the Application Support folder in an assortment of unintended and unwise ways.
 They know who they are and what they're doing, so there's not reason to beat that dead horse any further.
 Additionally many applications violate Apple's usage guidelines for the Applications folder as well.
 I would like my latest application to  do its best to be a good resident of the user's computer, including respecting multi-user setups.

 In my application there is a game board and a set of pieces.
 There are several default board styles and piece sets that are contained within the application's bundle.
 I believe this is the proper location for them as I do not want them to be easily edited/removed/lost.
 I do want the particularly motivated user to be able to able to create and possibly distribute their own boards and/or piece sets.
 It is my understanding that creating a directory, ~/Library/Application Support/MyApplication-version/, to hold these user additions would be acceptable usage.
-I'm modeling this on the way apps like General/OmniGraffle use the Application Support folder to hold custom stencils for example.
+I'm modeling this on the way apps like OmniGraffle use the Application Support folder to hold custom stencils for example.

 As a side note, I have chosen to suffix the folder with a version number in the hopes of avoiding potential naming conflicts, since the Application Support folder has not been redone in the manner of preference files, i.e., com.apple.blah.blah.
 It's not a perfect solution, but it's as good as I feel like implementing.
 Some sort of cryptic unique naming would merely make it harder for the user to work with, IMHO, without any substantial conflict resolution benefit.